 About the Meeting

-The symposium will take place from October 10-12, 2019 in the Biomedical Center Munich
+The symposium took place from March 10-12, 2016 in the Biomedical Center Munich

 Flexibility and plasticity to respond to varying developmental and environmental needs is anchored in dynamic chromatin organisation.
-The CRC 1064 aims to elucidate principles involved in the dynamic organisation of chromatin structure and their function to support nuclear processes.
-On the 5th Munich Chromatin Symposium on Chromatin Dynamics outstanding speakers will discuss various aspects in this field ranging from atomic resolution to systems biology approaches.
+The CRC1064 aims to elucidate principles involved in the dynamic organisation of chromatin structure and their function to support nuclear processes.
+On the 4th Munich Chromatin Symposium on Chromatin Dynamics outstanding speakers will discuss various aspects in this field ranging from atomic resolution to systems biology approaches.

-True to the successful format of past meetings, this international symposium offers the opportunity for exchange, discussion and networking for both newcomers and experts in the field.
+True to the successful format of past meetings, this international symposium offered the opportunity for exchange, discussion and networking for both newcomers and experts in the field.